Tutorial

 Optimization Guidelines

-For advanced usage: User Guide, API Reference, Development Guide
+For advanced usage, see User Guide, API Reference, and Development Guide.